 Sixth Form Gift

-In honor of their sons and the class of 2021, the parents of the sixth form are directing their collective philanthropy to help fund the renovation
+In honor of their sons and the class of 2022, the parents of the sixth form are directing their collective philanthropy to help fund the building

 Sixth Form Gift Committee Co-Chairs